Cabo in November: Best Weather, Before the Christmas Prices

 Dia de los Muertos

-The Day of the Dead celebration is a huge November event in all of Mexico.
-It takes place on the first and second day of this month to remember family members and friends who have passed away.
+The Day of the Dead celebration is a huge event in November in all of Mexico.
+It takes place on the first and second days of this month to remember family members and friends who have passed away.

 Revolution Day